Deva-jiddi/Deva-jiddi/README.md

 ## Hi there 👋
 Welcome to My GitHub profile
-I have uploaded my Learning here.
+I have uploaded my Learnings here.